IELTS Cue Card Sample 3 - Describe a book that had a major influence on you

-6. Talk about a book your one of your friends recommended you.
+6. Talk about a book one of your friends recommended you.

 7. Describe a worth reading book.

-For instance, if you pick the major book of your religion, you can say how it has changed your view of life and world.
-How it had helped you learning morality and humanity and religious lessons that you follow in your life.
+For instance, if you pick a major book of your religion, you can say how it has changed your views of life and views about the world.
+How it had helped you learn morality and humanity and religious lessons that you follow in your life.
 There are so many things we learn from our religion and you can talk about these.